Krispy Kreme: International operations

 On September 25, 2013, Krispy Kreme announced the opening of 25 stores, all within 5 years, in Colombia.
 This marks the first South American country for the company.
 In October 2014, Krispy Kreme opened another store at Colombia in Bogotá and Chía, Cundinamarca.
 On December 12, 2013, Krispy Kreme opened its first store in Taipei, Taiwan.

 On May 18, 2015, Krispy Kreme announced it had signed a development agreement with KK Doughnuts SA (Pty) Ltd., to open 31 Krispy Kreme shops in South Africa over the following five years.
 This marked the company's first venture into Africa.
 On September 10, 2015, Krispy Kreme signed a development agreement with Agape Coral, SAC to open 24 shops over the next five years in Peru.
 On November 25, 2015, Krispy Kreme opened its first store in Rosebank, Johannesburg, South Africa.
 On December 2, 2015, Krispy Kreme opened its largest store in the United Kingdom in Glasgow, Scotland.

 On May 5, 2016, Krispy Kreme opened their first store in Bangladesh at Banani in Dhaka and quietly left the country around 2020.
 On July 27, 2016, Krispy Kreme was acquired by JAB Beech.
 Under the terms of the transaction, company shareholders received $21 per share in cash for each share they own.
 As a result of the completion of the acquisition, Krispy Kreme's common stock ceased trading on the New York Stock Exchange.
 On November 5, 2016, Krispy Kreme opened its first store in Kópavogur, Iceland.

 On January 12, 2017, Krispy Kreme opened its first store in Panama City, Panama.

 On January 27, 2018, Krispy Kreme opened its first store in Guatemala City, Guatemala.
 On February 28, 2018, Krispy Kreme opened its first store in Manukau, Auckland, New Zealand.
 On March 10, 2018, Krispy Kreme opened its first store in Ikeja City Mall, Lagos, Nigeria.
 On September 26, 2018, Krispy Kreme opened its first store in Dublin, Ireland, which has since become the most profitable store worldwide.

 On May 13, 2023, Krispy Kreme opened its first store in Costa Rica.
 It expanded to France in December 2023 with its first Paris store, which was expected to make 45,000 doughnuts per day.
 The company's menu was tweaked to appeal to French customers, including a gingerbread flavored doughnut.

 On August 9, 2024, Krispy Kreme opened its first store in Morocco.

 On April 29, 2025, Krispy Kreme opened its first store in Brazil.
+By late 2025, Krispy Kreme operated four locations in Costa Rica.

+On November 17, 2025, Krispy Kreme opened its first store in Tashkent, Uzbekistan.

+On June 29, 2026, the company announced an agreement with Apollo Group to bring Krispy Kreme to Estonia, with the country's first shop expected to open in late 2026.